Have you been asking yourself, “How do I stop my dog from dragging me?”

-Dangers of Door Dashing
+Dangers of Dog Door Dashing

-Part 1: Teach Door Control
+Part 1: Door Dashing Dog Training

 1. Approach the closed door.

 If touching the doorknob is too exciting, make it easier for your dog.
-Perhaps he will be successful if your hand gets six inches from the doorknob and just “touches” air.
-Say “yes” when you touch the air near the door, have your arm return to the side of your body, and then give your dog a treat.
-Then you will progress to five inches, four inches, and so on until you can touch the doorknob.
-Be sure to say “yes” at the most challenging point of each progression as long as your dog remains tranquil and does not try to plow toward where the door will open.
-Every time you say “yes,” you’ll treat your dog after your hand returns to your side.
+Start by keeping your hand 6 inches away from the doorknob.
+Say “Yes” when you reach for the door, then return your arm to your side, and give your dog a treat.
+Progressively increase distance to five inches, four inches, and so on until you can touch the doorknob.
+Be sure to say “Yes” as your arm gets closest to the door, but only if your dog remains calm and does not try to plow through the door.
+Every time you say “Yes,” be sure to treat your dog after your hand returns to your side.